Updated: Feb 1

-After the deaths of George Floyd, Ahmaud Arbery, and Breonna Taylor at the hands of police, she was glad that the Port of Portland police asked to start having conversations.
+After the deaths of George Floyd, Breonna Taylor, and others at the hands of police, she was glad that the Port of Portland police asked to start having conversations.
 Working with the Alliance of Black Employees, they started having “conscious conversations” every week.
 They’ve had 100 to 200 people regularly participate in deep conversations about what’s going on.

 “I use a lot of what I need to fuel what happens at the port.
 I know for me personally, I have to look out for my own health and well-being and be mindful I have to take care of myself.”